toliaqat/xenon-wiki/Highly-Available-Task-Tutorial.md

 ##7.
 Verify task creation with relaxed quorum

-And we also notice that the previous failure request (create a new task service) works automatically.
-The service "task-3" has been created:
+If wait for less than 60s, the POST request to create task-3 will still work automatically.
+Now the service task-3 has been created:

 ```
 % curl http://localhost:8000/core/example-tasks